opentargets/ot-ui-apps/packages/ui/src/components/GenTrack/README.md

 - Should probably allow top padding per track rather than fixed per GenTrack

-- Inner and outer tracks both use `GenTrack` and `Track` components - there is nothing in the component name or props to differentiate an inner from an outer prop.
-When adding

-- Only thing preventing deeper nesting is the fixed provider names.
-Could easily be extended if there are good use cases.

-- There are many existing libraries, but they tend to be large and overkill for what we need (e.g. HiGlass and libraries that use it like Gosling.js(?), use SVG or basic canvas (so performance issues likely) or not particularly popular or frequently updated.
+- There are existing libraries, but they tend to be large and overkill for what we need (e.g. HiGlass and libraries that use it like Gosling.js(?), use SVG or basic canvas (so performance issues likely) or not particularly popular or frequently updated.
 Using Pixi.js will give us full flexibility and integration into React while still being quite high-level (for a WebGL library) and high performance.

-- Can actually use this for other plots where performance an issue

 - Gives team some experience with Pixi for creating other bespoke visualisations.